 All borrowers must present their library card or valid ID when borrowing physical materials.
 The fee charged for replacement cards is $1.00.

-Anyone, regardless of age, who lives or owns property in Highland Park is eligible for a Highland Park Public Library card, and can borrow all lendable materials following the library’s Circulation Policies.
+Anyone, regardless of age, who lives or owns property in Highland Park is eligible for a Highland Park Public Library card and can borrow all lendable materials following the library’s Lending Policies.
 Privileges must be updated and renewed every three years.

 Library cards can be issued in-person or remotely following all established rules and policies.